whykay-01/machine-learning/homeworks/hwk4/report.md

 ---

-### Question 5: Build a model using adaBoost.
-Doing so: What is the best predictor of diabetes and what is the AUC of this model?
+### Question 5: Build and train a neural network of your choice to predict BMI from the rest of your dataset.
+How low can you get RMSE and what design choices does RMSE seem to depend on?

 1. For this question, the pipeline of actions stays pretty much the same -- building a full model, estimating the AUC score for it, then creating 21 separate models and evaluating them one by one.
 Traditionally, I have been working on the cross validation for this dataset to show the learning curve trajectory.
 2. I have made sure that we validate all the results on the fly and tune the hypermaraters by performing k-fold cross validation on the training and validation sets.
 I also made sure to use the default setting of the AdaBoost provided by the `sklearn` library to avoid overcomplication of the model.
 This is because the dataset we are using has >250k datapoints and 21 features we have to train on, and adaboost could become computationally intense in these cases.